zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 Becomes:

 ```
-your-site/css/bootstrap.min.css
+css/bootstrap.min.css
 ```

-In the new CSS code, we declare a variable with the path to the CSS file, then pipe it to `absURL`, which creates an [absolute URL](https://gohugo.io/functions/absurl/).
+In the new CSS code, we declare a variable with the path to the CSS file, then pipe it to `relURL`, which creates a [relative URL](https://gohugo.io/functions/relurl/#readout).

 With hugo server still running, check the homepage and confirm it looks the same.